Kanak war club

 A Kanak war club is a traditional weapon (mace) of the Kanak tribes of New Caledonia.

 Uses

 Usually cut from a hardwood type of iron wood, gaiac or kohu they were used for war.
 Like all the Pacific clubs, their forms were of a very wide variety and specific to each country and each purpose.
-They were found in phallic form, but also in the form of fungus or bird’s beak.
+They were found in phallic form, but also in the form of a fungus or a bird’s beak.
 Their striking head consisted of a root knot.
 These weapons were originally decorated with plants, human hair, or cloths, and were wielded with one or two hands.

 Oceanian art specialist Roger Boulay makes a distinction between a mace, that is "an object whose percussion point is in the axis of the handle" and a club, that is "an object whose percussion point is shifted in relation to this axis".

 The Kanak called the "bird beak" club a "turtle beak".